sampsyo/ppl-intro/ppl.md

 [INCLUDE=code/recommend.wppl:rec]
 ```

+(In this example, we define `require` to wrap `factor(-Infinity)` and completely eliminate program executions that don't satisfy a condition.)
-Calling `Enumerate` on this `recc` function finally gives us something useful: a distribution over paper relevance!
+Calling `Enumerate` on this `rec` function finally gives us something useful: a distribution over paper relevance!
 It's a little easier to understand if we just look at one paper at a time:

     return relevance(i_pl, i_stats).paper1;